E-Cigarette Expert Witness Teams Will be Key as Litigation Increases

 Further, last year, the House Oversight Subcommittee on Economic and Consumer Policy held a 2-day hearing to assess whether Juul Labs has played a role in alleged youth nicotine addiction “epidemic.”

 Rep. Krishnamoorthi’s opening statement can viewed below:

 With regards to litigation, the landscape is evolving very fast.
-In a recent post we outlined some of the types of legal cases and claims being filed against e-cigarette manufacturers, including a recent personal injury suit against Juul Labs where a man is alleging that his addiction to the company’s product caused him to suffer a massive stroke, several school districts suing JUUL alleging it endangered the lives of its students, and three new suits were recently filed by the Beasley Allen Firm, and by a State Prosecutor in an Illinois county.
+In a recent post we outlined some of the types of legal cases and claims being filed against e-cigarette manufacturers, including a recent personal injury suit against Juul Labs where a man is alleging that his addiction to the company’s product caused him to suffer a massive stroke, several school districts suing JUUL alleging it endangered the lives of its students, and multiple suits have been filed by the Beasley Allen Firm, and by a State Prosecutor in an Illinois county.
 According to one source, the Beasley firm currently “represents more than 200 clients injured by vaping, of whom only eight have filed lawsuits” and “fully expect that there will be hundreds if not thousands of individual cases filed.”
 As of September 2020, lawsuits are continuing to accumulate, such as this one involving multiple counties in Maryland.